NetherlandsForensicInstitute/demeuk/docs/usage.rst

 -------------
 i input
 ~~~~~~~
 The input option can be used to select the input file.
+This can also be a glob
+pattern.
+For example: "testdir/*.txt".

 o output
 ~~~~~~~~